Magnitogorsk: Sports

 Metallurg Magnitogorsk is an ice hockey team based in Magnitogorsk, playing in the Kontinental Hockey League.
 Evgeni Malkin (b.
 1986) of the Pittsburgh Penguins, Ilya Samsonov (b.
-1997) of the Vegas Golden Knights, and Nikolai Kulemin (b.
+1997) of HC Sochi, and Nikolai Kulemin (b.
 1986), formerly of the New York Islanders, all used to play for the club and all are Magnitogorsk natives.

 Metallurg Magnitogorsk won the Gagarin Cup in the 2013–14, 2015–16, and 2023–24 KHL seasons.

 The town's football team is FC Magnitogorsk, playing in the Amateur Football League.
 Abzakovo is a popular mountain skiing base nearby, built by the MMK.

 Several sports clubs are active in the city: